feos-org/feos/README.md

 |[`feos-pets`](https://github.com/feos-org/feos-pets)|perturbed truncated and shifted Lennard-Jones mixtures|✓|✓|
 |[`feos-uvtheory`](https://github.com/feos-org/feos-uvtheory)|equation of state for Mie fluids and mixtures|✓||

 The list is being expanded continuously.
-Currently under development are implementations of ePC-SAFT, a Helmholtz energy functional for the UV theory, SAFT-VRQ-Mie.
+Currently under development are implementations of ePC-SAFT, a Helmholtz energy functional for the UV theory, and SAFT-VRQ-Mie.

 Other public repositories that implement models within the `FeOs` framework, but are currently not part of the `feos` Python package, are